Sorcery/sorcery/MAINTAINING.md

    1. `cd <dir>`
    1. `gem build`
    1. `gem push <filename>`
-1. TODO: Version tagging
+1. Create GitHub Release
-   1. Release new version via github interface
+   1. Create a new release via GitHub interface at https://github.com/Sorcery/sorcery/releases/new
+   1. Use tag `vX.Y.Z` and title `vX.Y.Z`
+   1. Include the prepared release notes in the description
+   1. This will automatically create the git tag and publish the release